redukti/OpenRedukti/docs/openredukti-ravi-api.rst

 redukti.calendar(businesscenters)
 	Returns a calendar object.
 Suported business centers are AUSY, USNY, GBLO, EUTA, JPTO and BRSP.
-You can specify more than one center if separate the values by a comma.
+You can specify more than one center by separating the values by a comma.

 calendar:advance(date, period [, business_day_convention])
 	Advances the given date by the given period and adjusts it to be on a business day.
 Business day convention defaults to FOLLOWING.

 calendar:advance(date, days [, business_day_convention])
-	Moves the date forward by specified number of business days.
+	Moves the date forward or back by specified number of business days.
 Business day convention defaults to FOLLOWING.

 Examples::